mynew4/cmangos-docs-wiki/WorldDB_structure/Creature_linking_template.md

 #### search\_range

-IF given != 0 only mobs with spawn-dist &lt;= search\_range around the master\_entry will be linked to the master.
+IF given != 0 only mobs with spawn-dist <= search\_range around the master\_entry will be linked to the master.
 Use this to model group behaviour.

 IF = 0 all mobs on the map are linked to the master.